MPAC 5: Building notational fluency

-The use of symbols is, not only what everyone thinks of when they think of mathematics, but quite rightly its great tool.
+The use of symbols is, not only what everyone thinks of when they think of mathematics, but quite rightly it’s a great tool.
 Notation has made the abstraction of diverse mathematical concepts possible and revealed the connections between disparate parts of mathematics.
 Each notation is defined somewhere; the new notations of the calculus are defined during the course (MPAC 5b).
-Students often do not realize that notation is simply a shorthand.
+Students often do not realize that notation is simply shorthand.
 Symbols seem to have a magical quality and do things on their own.
-It is up to the teach to demystify all this by making the connections listed in this MPAC for the students and making sure students use the notation properly.
+It is up to the teacher to demystify all this by making the connections listed in this MPAC for the students and making sure students use the notation properly.

 How/where can you make sure students use these ideas in your classes.